fjames86/frpc/README.md

 #### 5.3.1 Overview
 AUTH-DES authentication is based on a Diffie-Hellman key exchange.
 Each party (client and server) have a secret key, from which public keys are derived.
 The public keys are exchanged beforehand by some unspecified mechanism.
-Traditionally this was implemented using an RPC service (defined by key_prot.x) but this is somewhat award to use.
+Traditionally this was implemented using an RPC service (defined by key_prot.x, see programs/keyserv.lisp) but this is somewhat award to use.
 Instead frpc implements its own shared database of public keys, which is exported using RPC so that remote machines can access its entries.
 Local processes can simply read from the database, remote processes use the RPC interface.